Suspense and Surprise in European Football: Discussion and Conclusion

-Although our study is focused on football, the concepts of suspense and surprise are broadly applicable across sports.
-Comparative studies could offer valuable insights into how suspense and surprise function across diverse sporting environments, thereby enriching our broader understanding of professional sport as an entertainment product.
+Finally, extending the analysis beyond men’s football appears to be an important avenue for future research.
+One natural step would be to examine women’s football.
+This could also be revealing from a methodological perspective, as recent findings question whether women’s football can be adequately modeled using univariate Poisson distributions \citep{Michels2025}.
+Another promising extension would be to apply the analysis to sports other than football.
+The concepts of suspense and surprise are broadly applicable across sports, including non-invasive sports.
+For high-scoring sports such as basketball, for example, it may also be useful to examine complementary micro-level measures, such as the number of lead changes during a game Overall, such comparative studies could offer valuable insights into how suspense and surprise function across diverse sporting environments, thereby enriching our broader understanding of professional sport as an entertainment product.